john-pachec0/Monitor/terraform/README.md

 ## License

-This Terraform configuration is part of the Untwist project.
+This Terraform configuration is part of the Monitor project.